Report and Snapshot Size Limits

 By default, both the reportserver and reportservertempdb databases are set to autogrow.
 Although the database size can increase automatically, it is never decreased automatically.
 If the reportserver database has excess capacity because you deleted snapshots, you must manually reduce it to recover disk space.
 Similarly, if the reportservertempdb grew to accommodate an unusually high volume of interactive reporting, the disk space allocation will remain at that setting until you reduce it.

 To measure the size of the report server databases, you can run the following Transact-SQL commands.
 Calculating total database size at regular intervals can help you develop reasonable estimates of how to allocate space for the report server database over time.
-The following statements measure the amount of space that that is currently used (the statements assume you are using default database names):
+The following statements measure the amount of space that is currently used (the statements assume you are using default database names):

 USE ReportServer EXEC sp_spaceused